 - Actual Cash Value: Coverage that pays up to the homeowner’s initial cost to build a home, accounting for depreciation based on the number of years you’ve owned it.

-- Replacement Cost Value: Coverage that pays up to the cost to replace or rebuild a home to the exact same specs in today’s market, regardless of depreciation.
+- Replacement Cost Value: Coverage that pays up to the cost to replace or rebuild a home to the same specs in today’s market, regardless of depreciation.

-We encourage you to CHOOSE A REPLACEMENT COST POLICY, because cheaper isn’t always better, especially when it comes to homeowners insurance.
+We encourage you to CHOOSE A REPLACEMENT COST POLICY because cheaper isn’t always better, especially when it comes to homeowners’ insurance.

 For example, if you’re “properly insured” with an ACV policy for $200k, but your home is 50 years old, your adjustor might determine you’re only eligible to receive $150k following a claim.

-RCV policies, on the other hand, are designed to get homeowners back into new homes that are as nice as the ones they had before whatever disaster or “Act of God” destroyed the original.
+RCV policies, on the other hand, are designed to get homeowners back into new homes that are as nice as the ones they had before whatever disaster or “act of God” destroyed the original.
 And with the addition of policy endorsements, homeowners can rebuild their homes to current codes.

-One of the most important (and consistently overlooked) things you can do before finalizing your home insurance policy is to make sure you have a ‘Code Rider’, or a provision obligating your insurer to cover the cost to bring your home back up to code during a rebuild.
+One of the most important (and consistently overlooked) home insurance tips is to make sure you have a “Code Rider.”
+This is a provision obligating your insurer to cover the cost to bring your home back up to code during a rebuild.